dymmond/esmerald/docs/routing/routes.md

 ```

 The above example illustrates the various levels where the exception handlers can be implemented and follows an
-ownership order where the order is:
+parent order where the order is:

 1. Default application built-in exception handlers.
 2. `EsmeraldException : http_esmerald_handler`.